 For example, the DeVercelly family only learned through litigation that just the year before, the same Phi Kappa Tau (PKT) fraternity chapter that Gary died at had been sanctioned, because another student pledge almost died of alcohol poisoning.
 The DeVercelly family ensured that others can learn of these risks before making important decisions about whether or not to join a particular fraternity because parents and students deserve to know the truth about the dangers on campus.

-From this tragedy, and the settlement reached with Rider University, the family sought and obtained fundamental changes in the way Rider and fraternities on its campus are allowed to conduct business.
+From this tragedy, and the settlement reached with Rider University, our clients sought and obtained fundamental changes in the way Rider and fraternities on its campus are allowed to conduct business.